curvedinf/dir-assistant/README.md

 ## Limitations

-- This project uses a naive approach for including files in the current working directory.
-For this reason, it will only work well with projects that can be contained in your LLM's context window.
+- This project uses a naive approach for including files from the current working directory.
+It simply pastes them into the system instructions.
+For this reason, dir-assistant will only work well with projects that can be contained in your LLM's context window.
-- It only detects and reads text files at this time.
+- Dir-assistant only detects and reads text files at this time.
 - This is a personal project that works for my needs but might not work for yours.
 If you make any adjustments so it works for you, I'd appreciate it if you made a PR.

 ## Recommended Models